island-is/island.is/libs/application/templates/parental-leave/README.md

 ### API and X-Road

-All user interaction goes through our GraphQL API (`api`) which then handles communicating with other APIs.
+All user interactions go through our GraphQL API (`api`) which is integrated with with other APIs.

 To communicate with VMST a request has to go through [X-Road](https://docs.devland.is/technical-overview/x-road).
 Both in development and on production environments.